Gary Crowley: XFM

+Mature broadcaster

 In August 1998, Crowley left XFM along with Ricky Gervais and others when the station was sold to Capital.
 Crowley had been offered XFM's overnight slot, and soon returned to the renamed BBC London 94.9, where he fronts a two-hour weekly show on Saturday evenings.
 Crowley often makes an occasional 'supersub' appearances on BBC 6 Music and for a while hosted a weekly programme on Amazing Radio, a digital station dedicated to new and emerging music.
 Gary Crowley has interviewed some of the UK's most influential musical artists of the 20th century, including Paul McCartney, David Bowie, Robert Plant, U2, Blur, Oasis, Jamiroquai, Small Faces, and more.